krowsgigachad/WEB-2-Chat-Application/README.md

 ### Prerequisites

-Make sure you have Node.js installed on your machine.
+1. Make sure you have Node.js installed on your machine.

-Navigate to the project directory: cd mychat
+2. Navigate to the project directory: cd mychat

+3. Install dependencies: npm install

-Dependencies are:
+## Dependencies are:

 Express: A web application framework for Node.js.

 Socket.io: A library that enables real-time, bidirectional, and event-based communication.

 To install these dependencies, you can run the following command in your project directory: npm install express socket.io